RatnaRajpal/Internship_OOPSConcept/README.md

 6. Write a program to find the Pair from an array list whose sum will be K, where K will be taken as input

 ## ---------------------------------------------------------------------------------

+## Assignment 3:

+1. Write a program to calculate frequency/occurrences of each element of an array.

+2. Write a program which will take a number as input.
+If number is prime and odd, then it will throw Custom Exception with proper message Number is invalid.

+3. Write a program calculate frequency/occurrences of each element of an array and then sort by value and then print it.

+## ---------------------------------------------------------------------------------